Visa-free destinations for Caribbean passport holders

 • Dominica — 145 visa-free countries;

 Citizens can enter the Schengen Area, the UK, Hong Kong, Singapore, and South Korea visa-free in all five countries.
-Dominica’s passport grants visa-free entry to China.
-So does the Grenada passport.
+Passports from Antigua and Barbuda, Dominica and Grenada also grant visa-free entry to China.

-How much does it cost to be a Caribbean citizen?
+How much does it cost to become a Caribbean citizen?

-If you choose to get a Caribbean passport via the citizenship by investment program, the minimum investment amount will be $100,000.
-Total spending depends on the investment option you pick and the number of family members in your application.
-You can also get an individual cost calculation
+If you choose to get a Caribbean passport via the citizenship by investment program, the minimum investment amount is $100,000.
+Total spending depends on the investment option you choose and the number of family members in your application.
+You can also request an individual cost calculation

 After six months of living in the Caribbean country of citizenship, you can become a tax resident.
 Caribbean citizens don’t pay taxes on global income, wealth, inheritance, gifts, or capital gains.
-Interest and royalties are taxed at a 10% rate.
-Corporate tax is 25—33%.
+Interest and royalties are taxed at a 10% rate, while corporate tax ranges from 25% to 30%.

 Can you visit Schengen countries with a Caribbean passport?